 In the beginning...

-It all began in the North Wiltshire village where I grew up surrounded by the countryside, animals and creativity.
-Roaming the lanes and fields was a way of life as were the cows, cow muck, pongy pigs, horses and donkeys.
+I grew up in a North Wiltshire village where I was surrounded by the countryside, animals and creativity.
+Roaming the lanes and fields was a way of life as were the cows, pongy pigs, cow muck, horses and donkeys.

-At home there was creativity in all shapes and forms, so it was no surprise that I enjoyed painting and drawing from an early age.
-At school I decided I wanted to be a Graphic Designer and went on to complete a four-year graphic design course - I was after all going to get a job designing David Bowie album covers, wasn’t I?!!!
+After leaving school I went on to complete a four year graphic design course - I was after all going to get a job designing David Bowie album covers, wasn’t I?!

-I mainly work from photographs but also do sketches if possible.
-After choosing the appropriate paper, my paintings are gradually built up with layers or ‘washes’ of watercolour, this process builds up depth of colour and also detail and I do love detail!
-I really like getting ‘lost’ in my paintings, it’s almost a meditative process.
-Watercolour is a tricky medium, it’s elusive, you never have total control, it’s unpredictable and sometimes despairing!
-But it’s beautiful.
-I find it a thing of wonder as the picture slowly takes shape and the character of the animal slowly comes to life.
+I mainly work from photographs but do sketch too if possible.
+After choosing the appropriate paper, my paintings are gradually built up with layers or ‘washes’ of watercolour, this process builds up depth of colour and also detail – and I do love detail!
+I still find it a thing of wonder when the picture starts to take shape and the character of the animal comes to life.

-I also sell my work at various country fairs and exhibitions throughout the year where it is always lovely to meet my customers face to face.
-You can’t beat a day at a show talking about COWS… Plus of course, other animals too!
+I sell my work at various country fairs and exhibitions throughout the year where it is always lovely to meet my customers face to face.
+You can’t beat a day at a show talking about COWS… and of course, other animals too!